 Around 2 million medium to small-sized businesses advertises on Facebook.
 This is one of the most inexpensive and effective ways to virtually appeal to the audience.
 Facebook ads target a specific audience, based on various categories like location, age sex, behaviour, etc. Moreover, with a strong visual component, Instagram ads are also equally helpful.
 Social media platforms have tweaked their algorithms and have started giving better results than before.
 Almost 67% of consumers use social media as a customer support tool and around 33% prefer using social media instead of a telephone.

 For a small business, GMB is one of the most powerful ways to manage their online presence.
 GMB combines Google+ profile, Google Maps profile, Google Reviews, Google Analytics, Google Insights and more into one Google platform, giving business credibility and visibility.
 With a decent GMB listing rank, a small business can get large numbers of highly suited leads day in and day out without needing to spend on ads.

 Google Adwords is a highly important tool for online marketing today.
 It is expensive and takes time to show the result, but if one knows the exact ways to make the best out of it, then it is extremely beneficial, especially for start-ups.
 Although it is a paid channel, yet it aims to deliver relevant search results to the users.
 Hence, proper on-page SEO can give good results.
-Google places a quality score to your ad depending on click-through rate, landing page and relevance.
+Google places a quality score on your ad depending on click-through rate, landing page, and relevance.
 This quality score determines the visibility of the ad.
-This paid marketing channel enables immediate results and enhances with the budget.
+This paid marketing channel enables immediate results and enhances the budget.